Ben Hill Griffin Stadium: Location

-One stadium, many names
+Naming

 The name of the facility was simply "Florida Field" from its opening in 1930 until 1989, when the university renamed the stadium in honor of citrus magnate Ben Hill Griffin, Jr., an alumnus and major benefactor of the university and its sports programs.
 However, the playing surface remained "Florida Field", and the facility's full name was "Ben Hill Griffin Stadium at Florida Field" from 1990 until 2016.

 On September 3, 2016, the playing surface was renamed in honor of former Florida quarterback and head coach Steve Spurrier.
 As UF athletic director Jeremy Foley explained, "Coach Spurrier did more than win a Heisman Trophy, a national championship, and a bunch of games.
 Coach Spurrier changed the culture of Florida Athletics."
 As a result, the facility's official name is now "Steve Spurrier-Florida Field at Ben Hill Griffin Stadium".

 The facility may be best known as simply "The Swamp", a nickname which was coined by Spurrier in 1992.
 As he explained at the time, "A swamp is where Gators live.
 We feel comfortable there, but we hope our opponents feel tentative.
 A swamp is hot and sticky and can be dangerous.
 We feel like it's an appropriate nickname for our stadium."
 Both the "Swamp" nickname and the "only Gators get out alive" tagline added later by UF's sports marketing department quickly became popular and have been commonly used ever since.